The heel and elbow joints

 are common sites of tendon injuries.
 For more information about tendon injuries

 Achilles Tendon Problems and

 severe tendon tears or ruptures.
 To help you assess a tendon injury, see the

 Knee Problems and Injuries,

 Tendons are the tough fibers that connect muscle to

 bone.
-For example, see a picture of the
+For example, the

 injuries occur near joints, such as the shoulder, elbow, knee, and ankle.
 A